- Handling of an extremely varied range of articles

 - Control of production, warehouse and spare parts supply

 - Accompany the growth of the company

 A custom product portfolio requires custom logistics management.
-Leading zipper manufacturer YKK is using the LFS warehouse management system.
+Leading zipper manufacturer YKK has been using the LFS warehouse management system since 2014.
 What was a mammoth task for the company at the time because of its extremely wide range of different items is now proving to be a real lifesaver.
 The software from EPG (Ehrhardt + Partner Group) is growing with the company.
 It now manages a total of four sites in Europe and ensures maximum accuracy for the inventory of the zipper manufacturer's very wide range of items and variants.
 LFS manages both production and storage, as well as the supply of spare parts to the company's own machines.
 Thanks to the positive experience from the first joint project six years ago, YKK has continued to look to the logistics experts at EPG for support.
 So far, stock differences have been reduced by around 60 percent.